Outstanding Contribution to the Sector, Mental Health Awards 2024

 The Meriden Family Programme submitted their entry under Category 1 – Engaging with Service Users and Carers.

-Health Service Journal Mental Health Innovation Award, 2008
+Health Service Journal (HSJ) Mental Health Innovation Award, 2008

 On receiving the award, Dr Gráinne Fadden, Programme Director said “There is a clear message here from the judges that there is no point in innovation unless systems are established to make the innovation sustainable.
 This is what we have done and we are delighted that our long-term commitment and persistence has been acknowledged.